-Pool-of-funds design – These products comprise about half of the policies sold today.
-Think of this traditional product like you do your auto insurance.
+Standalone or pool-of-funds design – These products comprise less than 20% of the policies sold today.
+Think of this standalone product like you do your auto insurance.
 You figure out the amount of coverage you need, what your deductible will be, you pay your premiums and hope that you are never in a crash.
 The pool-of-funds are similar in design in that you figure out the coverage, the elimination period which is the equivalent of a deductible, pay premiums and hope that you never need care.

 Life insurance designs – These products are designed on a permanent life insurance chassis with long-term care riders.
 Some simply allow for a percentage of the death benefit to be paid monthly to cover long-term care expenses.
 Others add a long-term care rider to the life insurance contract.
 And still others link life insurance to a continuation of benefits rider that is integral to the product design.

 The majority of these products are designed to leverage the premium two or three times creating a pool of money that can be used for care needs.
 With the life insurance based product, if you die never having needed long-term care, you get your money back in a death benefit.
 There is an interest rate applied to the premium paid and most designs have a lifetime guaranteed return of premium.
 If you quit the policy, you get your premium back or premium plus interest whichever is greater.
 Underwriting on these products is generally more lenient than the traditional designs.
-These products are available to those between the ages of 18 and 80.
+These products are available to those ages 18 through 80 depending on the carrier.